 The Bank has in place a budget plan, a formal statement of business goals of both financial and operational nature, and plans for achieving them.
-In its fully detailed form, it covers a financial year ending 31 December, however, it forms part of a condensed business plan spanning usually 3-5 years ahead.
-It is reviewed and approved by the Board of Directors on an annual basis and its monitored monthly through ALCO.
+In its fully detailed form, it covers a financial year ending 31 December, however, it forms part of a condensed business plan spanning usually 3 years ahead.
+It is reviewed and approved by the Board of Directors on an annual basis and its monitored monthly through ALCO and at least quarterly by the Board of Directors.